Japan's Security / Peace & Stability of the International Community

-Japan and United Nations Activities on Human Rights
+Japan's and United Nations' Activities on Human Rights

-The Universal Declaration of Human Rights states that all human beings are born to be free and have rights to live with dignity.
-Many people in the world, however, are not able to enjoy these rights.
+The Universal Declaration of Human Rights states that all human beings are born free and have the right to live with dignity.
+Many people in the world, however, are not able to enjoy their rights.
 The United Nations has thus engaged itself in activities to improve human rights situations.
-Japan has strongly supported UN activities in the human rights field, believing that all human rights are universal.
+Japan strongly supports UN activities in the human rights field, believing that all human rights are universal.

 UN Human Rights Instruments